ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - DOM - Introduction and Selectors.md

 - Document Object Model (DOM)
   - API (Application Programming Interface) for HTML documents
     - introduce the concepts of "Interface" & "API"
-  - provides a structured representation of the document (web page) + defines a way that the structure can be accessed from JavaScript.
   - The DOM is a fully object-oriented representation of the web page, and it can be modified from JavaScript.